Manaslu Circuit Trek-18 Days

 Upon landing at Tribhuvan International Airport (TIA), a friendly representative from Adventure Aspirant will receive you and escort you to your hotel.
 After settling in, you may rest or visit our office for a quick briefing.
 Feel free to explore Thamel, Kathmandu’s bustling tourist district known for souvenirs and local charm.
 In the evening, enjoy a traditional Nepali welcome dinner, where you’ll get your first taste of authentic Nepali cuisine.
 Overnight stay in Kathmandu.

-Day 02: Cultural Exploration of Kathmandu Valley & Trek Preparation
+Day 02: Cultural Exploration of Kathmandu Valley and Trek Preparation

 After breakfast, embark on a guided sightseeing tour of Kathmandu’s UNESCO World Heritage Sites.
-Discover the sacred Hindu temple of Pashupatinath, the towering Boudhanath Stupa, the iconic Swayambhunath (Monkey Temple), and the historic Kathmandu Durbar Square.
-You’ll also visit Kumari Ghar, the residence of the Living Goddess.
+Discover the sacred Hindu temple of Pashupatinath, the towering Boudhanath Stupa, the iconic Swayambhunath (Monkey Temple), and the historic Patan Durbar Square.
 Later, we’ll hold a pre-trek briefing, introduce the trekking team, and discuss the journey ahead.

 Day 03: Drive from Kathmandu to Soti Khola (710m / 2,330ft) via Arughat – 135 km, 8-9 hrs